New Big Money Means Dana Incorporated (DAN) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a 9.27% gain in the last 1 month and extending the period to 3 months gives it a 0.70%, and is 1.02% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.08% over the week and 3.21% over the month.
+The stock witnessed a -6.68% loss in the last 1 month and extending the period to 3 months gives it a -10.64%, and is -15.97% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.33% over the week and 3.69% over the month.

 Dana Incorporated (DAN) Analyst Forecasts